ljsinclair/featurebase-docs/docs/pql-guide/pql-read-apply.md

 Apply(ROW_CALL, MAP_FUNCTION, REDUCE_FUNCTION)
 ```

-#### Mandatory Arguments
+## Mandatory Arguments

+`ROW_CALL`
-- `ROW_CALL` : the output of any [row call](/pql-guide/pql-introduction#Crow-calls){:target="_blank"} (set of record IDs / keys).
-Only data for records returned here will make it to the `MAP_FUNCTION`.
-Filter records as much as possible here to improve performance.
-Note that this row call is run against non `float64` and `int64` data.
+* the output of any [PQL Row Call set of record IDs/keys](/docs/pql-guide/pql-read-home#row-calls)
+* Only data for records returned here will make it to the `MAP_FUNCTION`.
+* Filter records as much as possible here to improve performance.
+* Note that this row call is run against non `float64` and `int64` data.

+`MAP_FUNCTION`
-- `MAP_FUNCTION` : Ivy function to be performed at the shard level for records returned by `ROW_CALL`.
-Here you can access lists of column values within the shard by using column names as an identifier.
+* Ivy function to be performed at the shard level for records returned by `ROW_CALL`.
+* Here you can access lists of column values within the shard by using column names as an identifier.
 See examples below.
-In most cases, it's best to perform as much work at this phase as possible.
+* In most cases, it's best to perform as much work at this phase as possible.
 The output from each shard is passed to the reduce phase.

+`REDUCE_FUNCTION`
-- `REDUCE_FUNCTION` : Ivy query to be performed on the aggregation or concatenation of the output of the `MAP_FUNCTION`.
-You can reference this aggregate data using the `_` (underscore) identifier.
-This is the only data accessible at this phase.
+* Ivy query to be performed on the aggregation or concatenation of the output of the `MAP_FUNCTION`.
+*You can reference this aggregate data using the `_` (underscore) identifier.
+* This is the only data accessible at this phase.
 See examples below.
-You're not guarenteed to get shard data back in any particular order.
-For example, if you have data in two shards, the first time you run the query you could get shard 0 first and shard 1 second.
+* You're not guaranteed to get shard data back in any particular order.
+* For example, if you have data in two shards, the first time you run the query you could get shard 0 first and shard 1 second.
 The second time you run the query you could get shard 1 first and shard 0 second.

-#### Optional Arguments
-#### Returns
+## Returns

 - A list of `float64` or `int64` values

 ## Examples